CITE: Evaluating Threats

 To delete a move, follow these steps:

-3. Select the evaluation to be edited and click on the Moves tab.
+- Select the evaluation to edit and click the Moves tab.

-4. Select the move to be deleted and click on the Trash Can Icon next to the move.
+- Select the move to delete and click the Trash Can next to the move.

 Teams